amxxrsuhail/amxxrsuhail/README.md

 ## A little about me... <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50">

-I'm a **Tech Enthusiast 💻 😃** passionate about learning and working with new tech.
-I love building interesting and amazing products that serve a great deal of purpose.One thing that makes me standout from the crowd is that, I was a civil engineering graduate and right now i self-taught some of the most sought-after skills for web development and build projects.
+I'm a **Full Stack Developer, 💻** passionate about learning and working with new tech.
+I love building interesting and amazing products that serve a great deal of purpose.
+One thing that makes me standout from the crowd is that, I was a civil engineering graduate and right now i have self-taught some of the most sought-after skills for web development and build projects on my own.
 I believe, that is one skill that every programmer should have and not just sticking on to one thing and learning more and more new technologies as per needs.<br/><br/>

 ## ⚡️ A Few Quick Facts

 -🌐&nbsp;&nbsp;Finding something i don't know drives me restless till i research and get it solved.<br>
 -📖&nbsp;&nbsp;Can learn new technologies without a second thought if the problem to solve asks for it.<br>
--💬&nbsp;&nbsp;Ask me about Python, HTML, CSS, JavaScript.<br/>
+-💬&nbsp;&nbsp;Ask me anything related to **MERN** stack.<br/>
--🔭&nbsp;&nbsp;I’m currently working on my pet projects.<br/><br/>
+-🔭&nbsp;&nbsp;I’m currently working on my pet projects and actively looking for jobs.<br/><br/>

 <h3>🎉  Fun-Fact :</h3> I ❤️ to update knowledge on tech, literally pass my time watching tech reviews by MKBHD, MrWhoseTheBoss, etc. Also, watch a lot of Sci-Fi and future depicting Movies🎬<br><br><br>